 - A visit to Amano Iwato Shrine

 - Seeing the natural beauty of nearby Takachiho Gorge

 How to Get There

-Takachiho is 140 kilometers from the city of Miyazaki and the trip takes about 2.5 hours if you use the toll road.
+Takachiho is best accessed by car.
+It's 140 kilometers from the city of Miyazaki and the trip takes about 2.5 hours if you use the toll road.
 Get onto the Higashi Kyushu Express (Miyazaki Route) and head north towards Nobeoka.
 After about 90 kilometers take the exit toward Kumamoto just after the Kadogawa IC.
 Stay on Route 10 until it becomes Route 218.
 Stay on Route 218 for another 25 kilometers and then follow the Takachiho signs.
 They're clearly marked.
 Once there, Takachiho Shrine is easy to find.

 Amano Iwato Shrine is roughly 10 kilometers from central Takachiho.
 A bus operates between the Takachiho Bus Center and the shrine, or you can take a taxi.